 Fiber Holder Insert Selection Chart

 Each V-groove can accommodate a range of fiber sizes.

 This Vytran™ Fiber Stripping and Cleaning Station is designed to strip the coating and/or buffer off of fibers with cladding sizes from Ø80 µm to Ø125 µm.
 The thermo-mechanical stripper can remove single or dual acrylate coatings, and an ultrasonic cleaning bath is included to remove any particulates from the stripped fiber before transferring it to a cleaving or splicing station.
-The FPS300 is designed to be used with the LDC401 Series of Cleavers, LFS4100 Splicer, GPX3400 and GPX3600 Automated Glass Processors, and GPX3800 Series of Automated Glass Processors with Integrated Cleaver; all of these units use the same fiber holding blocks and transfer inserts, allowing the fiber to be moved from station to station with minimal direct handling of the fiber and while maintaining co-registration on each machine.
+The FPS300 is designed to be used with the LDC401 Series of Cleavers, LFS4100 Splicer, GPX3400 and GPX3600 Automated Glass Processors, GPX3800 Series of Automated Glass Processors with Integrated Cleaver, and GPX4000LZ CO2 Laser Glass Processor; all of these units use the same fiber holding blocks and transfer inserts, allowing the fiber to be moved from station to station with minimal direct handling of the fiber and while maintaining co-registration on each machine.

 Fiber Holder Inserts and TMS Blade Inserts for a variety of fiber sizes are sold separately below.
 One top fiber holder insert, one bottom fiber holder insert, and one TMS blade insert set are required to operate the FPS300, dependent on the size(s) of fiber to be processed.
 More information can be found on the Fiber Holder Insert tab above.

 A handset controller is included for setting the thermo-mechanical stripper heating time and ultrasonic cleaner run time.
 Each unit is shipped with a power supply and location-specific power cord.